African Cichlid Guide: Types, Tank Mates, Tank Size, Care, Etc.

 • Clean the tank

-• Change the water in every 1-2 weeks
+• Change the water every 1-2 weeks

 • Check toxin level and try to reduce the nitrate level

-• Don’t put Cichlids from a different origin in the same tank as they have different immunity
+• Don’t put Cichlids from a different origin in the same tank, as they have different immunity

 Breeding African Cichlids

 All the Cichlids lay eggs.
 They lay eggs in the safety of a cave and guard it, or some of them are mouthbrooders.
 They carry them in their mouth until it’s time to hatch.
-It takes around 3 weeks.
+It takes around three weeks.

 Should You Keep African Cichlids?